On streets of Tehran, relief for now at no wider conflict

 Investigators from Iran’s Civil Aviation Organization offered no immediate explanation for the disaster.
 A preliminary Iranian investigative report released Thursday said that the airliner pilots never made a radio call for help and that the aircraft was trying to turn back for the airport when the burning plane went down.

-Even though American and Iraqi officials said no casualties were sustained in the Iranian missile strikes on the two bases in Iraq, Iranian state TV claimed that some 80 U.S. soldiers were killed — a claim reiterated Thursday by a top Iranian military general, Gen. Amir Ali Hajizadeh, He offered no evidence.
+Even though U.S. and Iraqi officials said there had been no casualties, Iranian state TV claimed that some 80 U.S. soldiers had been killed in the air strike at the bases — a death toll repeated Thursday by a top Iranian military general.

 At the White House, President Donald Trump said Iran “appears to be standing down,” while Iran’s Supreme Leader Ayatollah Ali Khamenei described the missile attack as “a slap” against America.